jovotech/jovo-framework/docs/logging.md

 },
 ```

-In a similar fashion, you can also [mask objects](#masking) or completely remove them from the logs using `excludeRequestObjects`.
+In a similar fashion, you can also [mask objects](#masking) or completely remove them from the logs using `excludedRequestObjects`.

 ### Response Logging